 From the perspective of people with a disability, exterior stairs need to be treated the same as interior installations.
 High contrast, none slip nosing; tactile warning strips; and conforming handrails are required on all exterior stair designs.

 Pedestrian and Intersection Crossings

-Crossings must be marked on both sides on the roadway and be a minimum of 1500mm wide.

-A maximum cross slope of 2%, which is slip resistant applies
+Crossings must be marked on both sides on the roadway and be a minimum of 1,500mm wide.
+The maximum cross slope permitted is 1:50 (2%).